 The dying process is crucial for any fashion textile because the correct color is ultimately the difference between sell through or not.
 Despite the importance of dying textiles, the regulations and effort to develop clean dyeing techniques are inadequate.
 Dye houses are infamous for dumping untreated water into nearby streams.

 Although there has been genuine effort to stop the release of untreated wastewater into water systems, there are still dangerous amounts released (Slater, 2003).
-Making the saying, ‘you can tell the color of the season by looking at the color of the rivers’ still relevant today.
+Making the phrase well known through out industry trend setters, ‘you can tell the color of the season by looking at the color of the rivers’ still relevant today.

 More controversially, dyestuffs are also developed to be highly toxic and carcinogenic (Slater, 2003).
 This is because many chemicals used in dyeing are developed to be durable which allows color to last longer.
 This makes them difficult to remove from water.

 The World Bank has documented there are now more than 3,600 different types of textile dyes each consisting of chemical compounds causing various human and environmental effects.
 Some major environmental concerns of dyestuffs come from the use of formaldehyde, heavy metals, salt, and the chemical oxygen demand that leaves aquatic environments hostile for living organisms (Gullingsrud, 2017).

 The release of toxins is poisoning rivers and water sources for communities that rely on them for consumption and agriculture.
 Many of the rivers near dye houses cannot even be used on livestock or irrigation due to dyestuffs pollution leaking residual colors into rivers (Chhabra,2016).